devgeniem/flynn-s3-backup/README.md

 This is a docker image which uses minio client to connect into s3 bucket in amazon.

-It downloads [Flynn](https://flynn.io) cluster backup tar file from http api and transfers it into versioned s3.
+It downloads [Flynn](https://flynn.io) cluster backup tar file from http api and transfers it into append-only versioned s3.

+Backups will first get uploaded into highly available `STANDARD` zone in s3.
+They are transitioned to `STANDARD_IA` after 60 days.
+And then transitioned to `GLACIER` after 120 days.

+You can decide when AWS expires old backups from `GLACIER`.

 ## Usage